-All incoming students will be required to take the COMPASS test, a multiple choice exam developed by ACT that tests basic operations skills, knowledge of proper applications of those skills, and conceptual understandings of mathematical principles.
-A student will be deemed proficient in mathematics if he or she either

-- a. earns a satisfactory score, as determined by the Department of Mathematics, on the COMPASS test, or - b. receives credit for any one of the following courses: MTH120 (Precalculus), MTH121 (Data Analysis), MTH 123 (Elementary Statistics), MTH 125 (Elementary Discrete Math), MTH 141 (Calculus I), or MTH 142 (Calculus II).
+All incoming students will be required to take the math placement test, a multiple choice exam that tests basic operations skills, knowledge of proper applications of those skills, and conceptual understandings of mathematical principles.
+A student will be deemed proficient in mathematics if he or she either a. earns a satisfactory score, as determined by the Department of Mathematics, on the math placement test, or b. receives credit for any one of the following courses: MTH 140 (Precalculus), MTH121 (Data Analysis), MTH 123 (Elementary Statistics), MTH 125 (Elementary Discrete Math), MTH 141 (Calculus I), or MTH 142 (Calculus II).